HimbeersaftLP/MagicalCat/README.md

 ### Commands
 help - DMs you the bot commands.

 8ball - Talk to the magic 8ball.
-(BROKEN)

 say - Makes the bot say whatever you want it to say, deletes your message too.